At Roots of Health, we offer Functional Wellness Programs to help you attain optimal health.

 In our practice, we look for the four most common underlying causes of Alzheimer’s disease, we order the best tests for evaluating cognitive decline, and we teach our practice members the lifestyle factors that are key to preserving brain health.
 This approach is also highly beneficial if you have a family history of dementia and you wish to preserve your cognitive function.
 If you aren’t feeling as sharp as you used to and want strategies for supporting brain health, this approach could radically shift the next decades of your life.

-Lonna Larsh, MD and Amber Weiss, PA-C are both Certified Bredesen Practitioners.
+Lonna Larsh, MD is a Certified Bredesen Practitioner.

 We have created 6 to 12 month programs to help people with cognitive decline to slow or reverse their symptoms.